This article may contain links from our affiliate partners. Please read how we make money!

 For example, if you were to cook 5 cups of white rice in the rice cooker, you would be waiting for one hour vs. an Instant Pot (pressure cooker) that will do it in under 10 minutes and give you 10 cups of cooked rice.

 Electric rice cookers are far cheaper than their pressure cooker counterparts by almost half.
-You can pick up rice cookers in various models for less than $50, whereas the electric pressure cookers cost around $100, depending on the quart size and features you want.
+You can pick up rice cookers in various models for less than $50, whereas the electric slow cookers cost around $100, depending on the quart size and features you want.

 When you want enough rice to feed a small army platoon, the rice cooker certainly wins with a whopping capacity of 20 cups of perfectly cooked rice.